PC, PlayStation 4, Xbox One

 Luckily, there’s still plenty of action to help us feel useful.
 Enemies are around every corner, and you’ll find yourself going from one battle to then next without wanting to stop.
 The combat system is pretty much the same as it was in Destiny, and for a good reason – if it ain’t broke, don’t fix it.

 What did change is the weapons system.
 The original Destiny only let us carry one weapon in each category- primary, secondary and heavy.
-In Destiny 2, weapons are arranged by the type of damage they do – kinetic, energy and power.
-This means that you can carry 3 different sniper rifles, each one of them dealing a different type of damage.
-Or every our combination of weapons that comes to mind.
-Sure, some weapon like shotguns or rocket-launchers, tend to fall into a specific damage-type, but you still have more wiggle room to adjust your loadout as you please.
-There are plenty of weapons to choose from, either.
+But Destiny 2 categorizes weapons based on the type of damage they do – kinetic, energy and power.
+That means you can carry 3 weapons of the same type, as long as they deal a different type of damage.
+Sure, some weapon like shotguns or rocket-launchers, tend to fall into a specific damage-type, but you still have more wiggle room to adjust your loadout than before There are plenty of weapons to choose from, either.
 From grenade launchers to swords, Destiny 2 packs every type of weapon you can think of.

 Visually, the sequel looks much better, with detailed environments and a richer color palette.
 Even if this isn’t the best-looking game you’ll see this year, it still has its fair share of eye candy.
 Maps stretch over a variety of landscapes, from a ruined city to its overgrown outskirts; From up in space, all the way down to underground catacombs.
 Each map is highly detailed and fun to explore, even if you don’t really interact with the environment all that much.